gtpWebDev/skeleton-jwt-auth-postgres/README.md

 However, in using this template, the steps do not need to be followed.
 The only things to do to get up and running are:

 1. npm install
+2. create the public and private keys for the server secret (detailed in instructions below)
-2. create .env, the public and private keys, and add the db strings
+3. create .env, and add the public and private keys, and db strings

 ## Install the express-generator